 Members of the Advisory Panel, appointed by Welsh Ministers, are paid in accordance with rates set by the Welsh Government.
-Members of the Audit and Risk Committee, appointed by the Welsh Language Commissioner, are paid similar rates as the members of the Advisory Panel.
+Members of the Audit and Risk Committee, appointed by the Welsh Language Commissioner, are paid on rates similar to members of the Advisory Panel.